 Knee replacement, or arthroplasty, is a common surgical procedure to relieve debilitating knee pain, most frequently a result of arthritis or injury.
 Damaged cartilage and bone are removed, and a metal and plastic joint surface is put in place to restore knee alignment and function.
-University Orthopaedic’s joint replacement specialist will determine whether a total or partial joint replacement will provide the most relief, mobility and function.
+UMMC Orthopaedic’s joint replacement specialist will determine whether a total or partial joint replacement will provide the most relief, mobility, and function.
 Whether the new joint will cemented into place or uncemented, allowing bone to grow to the prosthesis, also will be determined by the surgeon.

 2500 North State Street